Apink: 2011: Debut, rising success and further releases

 The group released their debut EP, Seven Springs of Apink, and the music video for its lead single, "Mollayo" (몰라요; "I Don't Know"), on April 19, 2011.
 The album consists of five songs, including "It Girl" and "Wishlist".
 The music video for "Mollayo" featured Beast's Lee Gi-kwang.
 Apink made their debut stage performance with "Mollayo" on Mnet's M Countdown on April 21 to promote their album.
 After several months of promoting "Mollayo", they began promoting "It Girl".
 Apink also recorded the song "Uri Geunyang Saranghage Haejuseyo" (우리 그냥 사랑하게 해주세요; "Please Let Us Love") for the SBS drama, Protect the Boss, the soundtrack of which was released in September 2011.

-In November 2011, Apink began recording a reality television show called Birth of a Family with boy band Infinite.
+In November, Apink began recording a reality television show called Birth of a Family with boy band Infinite.
 The show followed the efforts of the two idol groups to care for abandoned and mistreated animals over the course of eight weeks.
 The group released their second EP, Snow Pink, on November 22, 2011, featuring the lead single "My My", a song composed by Shinsadong Tiger.
 Promotions for "My My" began on November 25 on KBS' Music Bank.
 The promotions for "My My" included a one-day idol tea café, serving fans to raise profits for charity, where the group members prepared the food and drinks themselves.
 The members also auctioned off personal items for charity.

-Still in November, Apink received their first award, the Female Rookie Award, at the 2011 Mnet Asian Music Awards held in Singapore.
-In December 2011, Apink and Beast released a music video of the song "Skinny Baby" for school uniform brand Skoolooks.
+In November, Apink received their first award, the Female Rookie Award, at the 2011 Mnet Asian Music Awards held in Singapore.
+In December, Apink and Beast released a music video of the song "Skinny Baby" for the school uniform brand Skoolooks.
 In January 2012, they received three more Rookie Awards, at the Korean Culture & Entertainment Awards, the Golden Disk Awards held in Osaka, and the High 1 Seoul Music Awards in Seoul.